ThePhD/future_cxx/papers/source/C - embed.md

 - takes a string literal enclosed in `<>` or `""` -- potentially from the expansion of a macro -- and use it to find a unique resource on implementation-defined search paths;
 - maps the contents of the file in an implementation-defined manner to a sequence of _`type-name`_ values;
+- produces a core constant expression that can be used to initialize `constexpr` arrays;
 - produces a diagnostic if the contents do not have enough data to fill out the binary representation of _`type-name`_ values;
 - and, present such contents as if by a brace-enclosed list of integer literals, such that it can be used to initialize arrays of known and unknown bound.